Firstly, I'll start with a Glossary of terms for types of pens & pencils.

 Now I'll list products in order of cost and quality.
 You may be able to find cheaper pencils & pens out there, but I've chosen products that offer quality at low prices, rather than- to be frank- cheap tat.
 Each product I'm showing has an accompanying picture that I've coloured using them, so you can see how they perform on paper.

-If you're looking for great quality and quantity at a very low price, look no further than Marco Raffine pencils.
-They are hands down the best budget pencils in my opinion, owed in part to their oil based lead- the same as Polychromos.
-No, they're not as soft and blendable as the Polychromos, but they're the closest you'll find at an affordable price.
-They come in sets of 24, 36, 48 and 72, the latter only costing around £16 which is fantastic for that number of colours.
+If you're looking for great quality and quantity at a very low price, Marco Raffine pencils fit the bill.
+They're fantastic budget pencil owed in part to their oil based lead- the same as Polychromos.
+No, they're not as soft and blendable as the Polychromos, but they have super translucent cores and blend really well when layered.
+They come in sets of 24, 36, 48 and 72, the latter only costing around £19 which is fantastic for that number of colours.

 I've written a more in depth review of the pencils here, which I recommend you read to find out more.

-I know I'm including three low budget options here but that's because these pencils are too good to leave out, and if you want purse-friendly pencils that blend these blow the rest out of the water.
-They come in a maximum 24 colours (I wish there were more) and not only feature casing that's soft to the touch, but the leads are also super soft on the page.
+If you want purse-friendly pencils that blend well you'll love the Ergosoft.
+They not only feature casing that's soft to the touch, but the leads lay down super soft on the page.
 The break-resistant coating around the core helps keeps them safe from lead snaps, and they sharpen to a strong point.
-As I say, blending is achievable with these but coverage is not 100% (they leave white spots showing through if you don't press hard), but that's because they don't have the same amount of pigment as higher end pencils.
+As I say, blending is achievable with these but they are on the harder side so using light layers is your best option.
 In my opinion, these are the best pencils you can get for under £15.

-These pencils are the crème de la crème of the colouring world, and indeed the amongst the most expensive coloured pencils you'll find on the market.
-The reason they are so sought after is simply because they blend like a dream, they're oil based not wax based (better quality), and they come in 120 different colours.
+These pencils are the crème de la crème of the colouring world, and indeed amongst the most expensive coloured pencils you'll find on the market.
+The reason they are so sought after is simply because they blend like a dream, they're oil based not wax based, and they come in 120 different colours.
+As I mentioned earlier oil pencils are generally seen as being higher quality than wax but you do have to work a bit harder with them as they require lots of light, soft layers to build up the opacity of colour.
+Polychromos are incredibly durable with no breakage issues to speak of and to me they feel like the best quality pencils I own, even next to higher priced pencils.

-Another popular choice, Prismacolor are the go-to artist's quality pencil for those who work better with wax.
-These pencils are the softest around with rich, buttery lead which lays down & blends with ease.
+Another popular choice, and my personal favourite pencil, Prismacolor Premier are the go-to artist's quality pencil for those who work better with wax.
+These pencils are the softest around with rich, buttery lead that lays down and blends with ease.
+You don't have to spend an age layering them and it's completely effortless to create seamless blends and gradients.
 They come in a massive 150 colours and can be bought open stock.
-These are the pencils I use most often.
+Even though you can get wax bloom if you burnish using hard pressure, this isn't usually a massive problem in colouring books I've found, and you can always wipe off any bloom with tissue.
+The colour range is unmatched, featuring many light, delicate mid-tones and pastels.

 NB.
 You can read my comparison of Polychromos & Prismacolor here.

-I don't have several options for watercolour pencils as I have only ever tried Inktense, but I think you'll get similar effects from most watercolour pencils as they all use the same process of adding water to 'activate'.
 Inktense in particular are so highly recommended because the lead is made from ink rather than oil or wax, which means you get very bright and intense colour from them when mixed with water.
-They are used by firstly colouring normally, if not a little lighter pressure than you usually would, then taking either a water-filled Aquabrush or wet paintbrush to paint over and trigger the vivid colour.
+They are used by firstly colouring normally- if not a little lighter pressure than you usually would- then taking either a water-filled Aquabrush or wet paintbrush to paint over and trigger the vivid colour.
 You can read more about Inktense pencils on my blog post here.

 I haven't had these pens for very long (as you can tell by the unfinished picture) but they seem to be a great budget alternative to other fineliners out there.
 They only come in 20 colours, which is a little restrictive, but if you're just starting out and need something to get into those small spaces, the tiny 0.4mm tips will certainly do that.
 I've heard some talk that they don't last very long, but as I've only owned them a short time I can't comment.
 The colours are bright and the ink flows well without scratching, which is why I've chosen these over Stabilo's, a similarly priced product.